 - Add an extra night at Midelt to break up the journey between Merzouga and Fez

-- Add an extra night and day in your final Moroccan city to do any last minute shopping and to ready yourself for your flight.
+- Add an extra day and night in your final Moroccan city to do any last minute shopping and to ready yourself for your flight

 - Arrange airport drop-off.